Hydrology-IFH/roger/examples/plot_scale/rietholzbach/README.md

 ---

 The following folders contain the model setups.
-Each folder contains a subfolder `input` from which the model reads the input data, a Python-script with the implementation of the model setup and the corresponding job-script(s) for computation on a cluster, and Python-scripts for post-processing.
+Each folder contains a subfolder `input` from which the model reads the input data and writes the output data, a Python-script with the implementation of the model setup and the corresponding job-script(s) for computation on a cluster, and Python-scripts for post-processing.